 The mission of Seminole State College is to empower people for academic success, personal development, and lifelong learning.
-To that end, the College offers twenty-three degree/certificate programs, including the Associate in Science in Business.
+To that end, the College offers twenty-three degree/certificate programs, including the Associate in Applied Science in Business Technology.
 In accordance with requirements set forth by the Oklahoma State Regents for Higher Education, the College conducts a thorough review of this degree program every five years.
-The Business & Information Systems Division presents here the results of its self-review of the Associate in Science in Business.
+The Business & Information Systems Division presents here the results of its self-review of Associate in Applied Science in Business Technology.